jkurdys/CSS/README.md

 ![](images/averageMarginBestsellersPlotScoped.png)

-Selecting the items found in the `conservative_recs.csv` file represents the most conservative approach of stocking the fewest items with the highest likelihood of selling and producing a profit.
+**Selecting the items found in the `conservative_recs.csv` file represents the most conservative approach of stocking the fewest items with the highest likelihood of selling and producing a profit.**

 A slightly more risky set of recommendations found in the `full_recs.csv` file includes additional items drawn from professional experience in construction and yields an average estimated profit margin of more than 10 percent.

 ![](images/averageMarginAllRecsPlot.png)

 ### Findings
-Although stocking nearly all of the profitable construction scoped items from Cold Steel offers the highest average profit margin of more than 12 percent, I still find it prudent to select a more conservative option that selects 11 product lines and achieves a more than 10 percent average profit margin.
+Although stocking nearly all of the profitable construction scoped items from Cold Steel offers the highest average profit margin of more than 12 percent, I still find it prudent to select a more conservative option that selects 12 product lines and achieves a more than 10 percent average profit margin.
-Complete product information for these product lines can be found in the `data` directory under `full_recs.csv`
+Complete product information for these product lines can be found in the `data` directory as `full_recs.csv`

 <!-- ## Getting Started